 About the Authors:

-Minnesota corporate law attorneys Craig W. Trepanier and Kelly M. Dougherty represent both minority shareholders and corporations in corporate matters including disputes involving breach of fiduciary duty, unfairly prejudicial conduct, shareholder oppression, minority shareholder rights, and violation of the Minnesota Business Corporation Act.
-Craig may be reached at 612.455.0502 or by e-mail at email@example.com.
-Kelly may be reached at 612.455.0504 or by e-mail at firstname.lastname@example.org.
+Minnesota corporate law attorney Craig W. Trepanier represents both minority shareholders and corporations in corporate matters including disputes involving breach of fiduciary duty, unfairly prejudicial conduct, shareholder oppression, minority shareholder rights, and violation of the Minnesota Business Corporation Act.
+Craig may be reached at 612.455.0502 or by e-mail at firstname.lastname@example.org.
 Trepanier MacGillis Battina P.A. is a Minnesota minority shareholder rights law firm located in Minneapolis, Minnesota.